-No User ReviewsWrite a review

 Price comparison

-As you can see from this interactive chart, when compared to other 7500-8500W dual fuel generators, the Pulsar PG10000B16 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 7500-8500W dual fuel generators, the Pulsar PG10000B16 is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.